tbennun/mgbench/README.md

 This set of applications test the performance, bus speed, power efficiency and correctness of a multi-GPU node.

-It is comprised of Level-1 tests (microbenchmarks) and Level-2 tests (micro-applications).
+It is comprised of Level-0 tests (diagnostic utilities), Level-1 tests (microbenchmarks), and Level-2 tests (micro-applications).

 Requirements
 ------------